Pill’s Own Concert Orchestra

 Membership of The Band is open to players of all abilities; there are no auditions.

-The ability range is from complete beginner to Grade 8.
+We have a wide range of ability to accommodate anyone from complete beginner upwards.
 The Band now has more than 30 playing members, with ages ranging from around 7 to 70+.

 To manage the large range in ability the band is split into three groups;